barbs-pm/flush_stall_pipeline/README.md

 # Pipeline Flushs and Stalls

 ## Objective
-- Implement and compile the C language
+- Implement and compile in C
 - Generate the RISC-V assembly code
-- Run the code in the RIPES simulator
+- Run the code in the RIPES simulator (with hazard detection, w/o hazard detection and 5-stage processor)
-- Count stops and downloads
+- Count flushs and stalls

 ## How to contribute